-Dyno Products made by GT Bicycles - Old School BMX Freestyle
+Dyno Products made by GT Bicycles - Old School BMX and Freestyle

 This page will be all about Dyno BMX bikes and parts.
 From the research I have done it appears that the Dyno brand was started around 1982 by Bob Morales.
 A few years later he sold the company to GT Bikes, so Dyno truly is an old school bicycle motocross and freestyle brand.
-Most of the pictures I will post up will be more mid school items as I didn't collect and do not have many of the earlier offerings from them.
-A couple handlebars possibly, that's about it for the real early items.
-I will post up what I can find, thanks~
+Most of the pictures I will post up will be more mid school items as I didn’t collect and do not have many of the earlier offerings from them.
+A couple handlebars possibly, that’s about it for the real early items.
+I will post up Stems, Sprockets, Grips and whatever else I can find.

 Purchased this Dyno Air Freestyle bike a few years back.
 It did not come with the original fork unfortunately.
 It was a complete bike but badly rusted with bent wheels and rotting tires.
 The one piece chromoly crank was bent.
 There really wasn’t much stock on the bike, but did come with 4th generation GT Hubs.
 Gave the frame a clean up and it came out decent.
 I used a 4-Inch Fine Brass Wire Wheel and some Mothers metal polish.
 This frame is not top of the line and not highly collectable.
 It’s 4130 Chromoly steel down tube with the rest of the tubing hi-tensile steel.
 That said I was ok with taking a wire wheel to the finish.
 Cool mid school Dyno Freestyle frame.
 I’m guessing this to be about a 1998, give or take a year.